ChrisPritchard/ctf-writeups/09-its-october.md

 fn.close();
 ```

-> After I finished the whole VM I came back and tested, using the p0wny shell without my upgraded reverse shell, whether this worked: `/usr/bin/python3.7 -c "fn = open('/home/armour/test2.txt', 'w'); fn.write('test'); fn.close();"`.
-It worked fine, so the upgraded shell was entirely unnecessary.
-However, learning how to do one with python and having that one liner resource page in general is quite nice.

 Browsing to that folder with p0wny shell, I could see the file was created and contained my content.
 Ok, great!
 I'm root!

+> After I finished the whole VM I came back and tested using the p0wny shell without my upgraded reverse shell whether this worked: `/usr/bin/python3.7 -c "fn = open('/home/armour/test2.txt', 'w'); fn.write('test'); fn.close();"`.
+It worked fine, so the upgraded shell was entirely unnecessary.
+However, learning how to do one with python and having that one liner resource page in general is quite nice.

 Next step was to check the contents of `/root`: